 - Pupils showing more interest and enjoyment in sport.

 The table below shows the percentage of children who have represented Oak View Academy in inter-school competitions and attended swimming:

 During 2020-21 the school will receive £16,000 of government funding to develop the provision of PE.

 We plan to use the budget in the following ways:

-- Employing a PE teacher/sports coach to teach PE to each class every day, train our teams, improve participation, run sports clubs (when possible), involve more children in an active lifestyle and improve outcomes at competitions (when possible).
+- Employing a PE and Sports Coach to teach PE to each class every day to support the children’s physical wellbeing and mental health; to improve participation, run sports clubs (when possible), involve more children in an active lifestyle and improve outcomes at competitions (when possible).